Close Menu

 You may also experience anxiety symptoms.
 Anxiety presents symptoms such as racing thoughts, sleep trouble, lack of focus and panic attacks.
 An individual can have one or all of these symptoms and have Generalized Anxiety, Depression, or even Bipolar Disorder.

-If you can’t work due to these symptoms, apply for SSD and SSI benefits for depression.
+If you can’t work due to these symptoms, then apply for SSDI and SSI benefits for depression.
 Many people think that filing for SSDI and SSI benefits means they can never return to work.
 This is not true.
 In fact, once you are on benefits, the SSA allows you to attempt work using a trial work period.
-Learn more about the trial work period.
+Learn additional information about the trial work period.

 People who receive the proper treatment and medications are often able to return to work.
 However, SSD benefits are due to you for the time you cannot work.
 As long as you have been off work for 12 months due to your mental condition, you should be paid benefits during that time period.
 Also, you should receive benefits until you can return to work.